-The decision that the proper domain of linguistics should be homogeneous langue rather than heterogeneous parole - or the united energeia rather than the variable ergon, or the speaker-hearer's knowledge rather than actual use - aroused very little debate historically.
-Saussure put it bluntly: "One might if really necessary apply the term linguistics to each of the two disciplines, and speak of a linguistics of speaking [parole], but that science must not be confused with linguistics proper, whose sole object is language [langue]" (1916: 19-20).
+The decision that the proper domain of linguistics should be homogeneous langue rather than heterogeneous parole - or the united energeia rather than the variable ergon, or the speaker-hearer's competence rather than actual performance - aroused very little debate historically.
+Saussure put it bluntly: "One might if really necessary apply the term linguistics to each of the two disciplines, and speak of a linguistics of speaking [parole], but that science must not be confused with linguistics proper, whose sole object is language

+[langue]" ([1916] 1966: 19-20).
 For Saussure, a science of parole was simply a contradiction in terms.
-"As soon as we give language [langue] first place among the facts of speech," he says (1916: 9), "we introduce a natural order into a mass that lends itself to no other classification."
+"As soon as we give language [langue] first place among the facts of speech," he says ([1916] 1966: 9), "we introduce a natural order into a mass that lends itself to no other classification."
 Chomsky, in his early writings, concurred: "observed use of language . . . surely cannot constitute the actual subject matter of linguistics, if this is to be a serious discipline" (1965: 4, but see the following paragraphs for Chomsky's mature view).
 Generations of language students simply assumed that the only way to study language would be by approaching it at some remove from its real-life performance.
 Therefore the object of study, langue-energeia-competence, had to be abstracted from its real-world contexts.

 The axiom of categoricity, the basis for the abstraction, has been stated in many ways.
-We have already noted (in §1.2 above) Joos's characterization of the proper subject matter as language in which "all continuities, all possibilities of infinitesimal gradation, are shoved outside of linguistics in one direction or the other."
+We have already noted Joos's characterization (in §1.2 above).
 Here is Hjelmslev (1961: 5-6): "Linguistics must attempt to grasp language, not as a conglomerate of non-linguistic (e.g., physical, physiological, psychological, logical, sociological) phenomena, but as a self-sufficient totality, a structure sui generis."
+Martinet (1964: 164) put it this way: "To simplify our analysis, we shall assume that the language in process of evolution is that of a strictly monoglot community, perfectly homogeneous in the sense that observable differences represent successive stages of the same usage and not concurrent usages."